 Now, the Komen Foundation has a one-sided view of the mammography debate (entirely pro-screening) – one not shared by all breast cancer advocacy organizations – e.g., Breast Cancer Action or the National Breast Cancer Coalition.
 So there’s a bias there.

-But the KomenWatch.org website pointed out that the supposedly clarifiying correspondent showed up wearing “Komen’s embroidered logo on her blouse.”
+But the KomenWatch.org website (2017 update: this site is no longer active) pointed out that the supposedly clarifying correspondent showed up wearing “Komen’s embroidered logo on her blouse.”
 (Picture at left from the KomenWatch.org website from Dr. Ashton’s on-air appearance.)
 They asked:

 “Is Dr. Ashton an employee of the Komen organization?
 Is CBS running an advertorial for Komen?
 Is the television spot another marketing strategy involving Komen product placement?”